Steps to participate

 - You haven’t met the registration conditions in subsection 17(2), 18(2) or paragraph 18(2)(A) of the Act.

-- It’s been 5 years since project registration, and we’re not satisfied that you’ve started the project.
+- It’s been 5 years since project registration, and we’re not satisfied that you have started the project.

 - We’re satisfied that the project is unlikely to result in a biodiversity certificate being issued.